 1. NEAR MISS INCIDENT: Safety inspector and whistle-blower David Fritch spoke at the 9 Aug 2018 Community Engagement Panel (CEP) meeting in Oceanside.
-Fritch described a near-miss incident where a fully loaded (approx. 104,000 lbs) spent nuclear fuel canister (multi-purpose canister, MPC) was held by only 1/4 inch from falling 18 feet into the underground vault.
+Fritch described a near-miss incident where a fully loaded spent nuclear fuel canister (multi-purpose canister, MPC) being lowered into the underground vault caught on the MPC Guide Ring, and was held by only 1/4 inch from falling 18 feet into the underground vault while the rigging was completely deployed, no longer supporting the canister.